BouKiCHi/vscode-parameter-maker/README.md

 The Extension has the following function.

 - Convert Selected Text to Parameters
+- Convert Selected Text to Parameters By Input Seperator and Enclose
+- Convert Selected Tab Text to Parameters
-- Convert Selected Text to Parameters With Input
+- Convert Selected Tab Text to Parameters By Input Enclose
 - Convert Selected Multiline Text to Parameters
-- Convert Selected Tab Text to Parameters
-- Convert Selected Multiline Text to Parameters With Input
+- Convert Selected Multiline Text to Parameters By Input Enclose
-- Convert Selected Tab Text to Parameters With Input
+- Join N Lines at a Line
+- Add Comma to End of Selected Lines

+Default charactors to seperate text and enclose parameter are Configurated the following.

 ## Configuration

+- parameter-maker.defaultSeperator
+Character that separates selected text.
+Default is []
+- parameter-maker.defaultEnclose
+Character that encloses parameter.
- - parameter-maker.*
+- parameter-maker.defaultJoinLines
+the default number N to join lines at a line

 ### Selected Multiline Text to Parameters